Home > Abuse Relationship

 7 Ways You Can Support a Friend or Family Member Who Has Experienced Sexual Assault

-Always offer safe, non-judgmental support Experiencing sexual assault, domestic violence, dating violence or stalking can be life altering for survivors.
+Always offer safe, non-judgmental support during sexual assault recovery Experiencing sexual assault, domestic violence, dating violence or stalking can be life-alteringfor survivors.
 And every sexual assault survivor’s journey is unique.
-Your role as a supportive friend is to be there with compassion, empathy, and respect.
-We spoke to Tina Zickefoose, OneEighty Victim Advocate and Outreach Specialist, and Crystin…
+Your role in supporting aloved one after sexual assault is to be there with compassion, empathy, and respect.
+We spoketo Tina Zickefoose, OneEighty Victim Advocate and…

 Read Full Article